 5.8.14.
 Regular Expression Number Generator

-This section provides a comprehensive description of the Regular Expression Number Generator Rule.
+This section provides a comprehensive description of the regular expression (regex) number generator.

 For a summary of the rule and its compatibility with Privitar jobs and execution environments, see (1) Masking Rule Types.